The Best Carry-on Travel Backpacks

 - be comfortable to carry when packed to the brim

-After researching all of the travel backpacks on the market, these were the 6 that stood out as the best carry-on travel backpacks currently available.
+After researching tons of travel backpacks on the market, here are 6 that stood out as the best carry-on travel backpacks currently available.

 This 54 liter, lightweight travel backpack that comes in 6 different colors is the ultimate steal.
 While it packs just like a suitcase, this bag has a myriad of pockets, an adjustable laptop sleeve, and a full expansion zipper that adds extra volume when you have a large load.
 The waist belt is a little flimsy, but for $99, you’re not going to find a better travel backpack.

-What kind of luggage do you like to travel with?
+What kind of luggage or travel backpack do you like to travel with?

 For more products that will help make your travels easier, follow my Pinterest board below!